-The Directorate General Management Systems compares the methods established for the monitoring and measurement of the QHSE System processes with those actually applied, by means of audits, which shall be carried out and documented in accordance with paragraph 7.4 "Internal System Audits".
+The Directorate General Management Systems compares the methods established for the monitoring and measurement of the QHSE System processes with those actually applied, by means of audits, which shall be carried out and documented as indicated in paragraph7.4 "Internal audits of the System".

-The project or site managers or heads analyse and evaluate the capacity of the processes to achieve the expected results and report to their respective general or territorial managers, who report to the corresponding Committee, which and in accordance with the indications in section 7.5.1.
-7.5 evaluates the effectiveness and efficiency of the QHSE System processes and establishes the necessary remedial, corrective and preventive actions, as indicated in section 7.6.
-8 and in points 8.1 y 8.2 respectively.
+The project or site managers or heads analyse and evaluate the capacity of the processes to achieve the expected results and report to their respective general or territorial managers, who report to the corresponding Committee, which, in accordance with the indications in section 7.5, evaluates the effectiveness and efficiency of the QHSE System processes and establishes the necessary remedial, corrective and preventive actions, in accordance with the indications in section 8 and in points 8.1 and 8.2, respectively.